 Here are a few important considerations for homeowners and potential homeowners to keep in mind during this time:

 In light of this growing situation, OSFI has announced that it is suspending all consultations, including those regarding changes to the proposed B-20 benchmark rate.
 In addition, the Minister of Finance postponed the announced April 6, 2020 qualification change for insured mortgages.
-In short, until further notice, the Bank of Canada posted 5-year rate will continue to be used for mortgage qualification.
+In short, until further notice, the Bank of Canada posted 5-year rate (which has dropped from 5.19% to 5.04%) will continue to be used for mortgage qualification.

 |Update 3||Renter Need to Know|